urbit/urbit-bitcoin-rpc/README.md

-# Docker Bitcoin
+# Docker Bitcoin & ElectRS
-Downloads the official binaries.
+Runs `bitcoind` and `electrs` inside one Docker network.
+Also runs a NodeJS proxy server to `electrs` RPC, so that it can accept HTTP calls.

 ## Auth Notes
 This uses `.cookie` authentication.
 To find the username and password for BTC RPC, open the `.cookie` file in the Bitcoin datadir.
 It has the format: